Erunno/protein-binding-sites/data_prep/README.md

         dataset.DataAccessors.SASA_vector(),
     ],

-    # also we need to filter chains that has valid protrusion values
+    # also we need to filter chains that has valid 3D file
-    # i.e. the PDB file defines the same sequence as the Yu dataset record
+    # i.e. the PDB file defines the same amino acids sequence as the Yu dataset record
-    filters=[dataset.Helpers.filter_chains_with_valid_protrusion]
+    filters=[dataset.Helpers.filter_chains_with_valid_3D_file]
 )

 # `X_train`, `X_test` are matrices containing the desired feature vectors